 The Mississippi Charter School Authorizer Board (MCSAB) is responsible for authorizing and supervising charter schools in Mississippi.
 The MCSAB can only approve up to 15 applications each year.

-The first charter schools are expected to open in Fall 2015.
+The first two charter schools opened in the fall of 2015.
 The Board evaluates the qualifications of charter school applicants, approves qualified applications, and oversees the schools to ensure they fulfill the provisions of the charter contract.
 The Board is made up of 7 appointees: 3 by the governor, 3 by the lieutenant governor, and 1 by the Board of Education.
 Appointments are made with the advice and consent of the Senate.

 The current Mississippi Charter School Authorizer Board members are

-- Dr. Carey Wright – State Superintendent of Education
+- QUENTIN RANSBURG, CHAIR, Appointed by the State Superintendent of Education